-Pamela Ronald is Professor at the Department of Plant Pathology and the Genome Center at UC Davis and also serves as Director of Grass Genetics at the Joint Bioenergy Institute in Emeryville, California and Faculty Director of the UC Davis Institute for Food and Agricultural Literacy.
+Pamela Ronald is a Distinguished Professor in the Department of Plant Pathology and the Genome Center at UC Davis and also serves as Key Scientist at the Joint Bioenergy Institute in Emeryville, California and Faculty Director of the UC Davis Institute for Food and Agricultural Literacy.
 In 2017-2108 she is serving as a Fellow/Visiting Professor in the Center for Food Security and the Environment, Stanford University.

 Ronald’s laboratory studies the genetic basis of resistance to disease and tolerance to stress in rice.
 Together with her collaborators, she has engineered rice for resistance to disease and tolerance to flooding, which seriously threaten rice crops in Asia and Africa.
 For example, Ronald and collaborators discovered the rice XA21 immune receptor and the rice Sub1A submergence tolerance transcription factor.
-In 2013, more than 4 million farmers planted Sub1 rice varieties developed by breeders at the International Rice Research Institute.
+In 2015, five million farmers planted Sub1 rice varieties developed by breeders at the International Rice Research Institute.
 In 1996, she established the Genetic Resources Recognition Fund, a mechanism to recognize intellectual property contributions from less developed countries.